 - Digital Humanities Minor.
 This course of study is intended for students in the humanities rather than the natural and social sciences.

 - SEAS Data Science Minor (DATS).
 The DATS minor introduces students to a wide range of mathematical and computational tools for data science with application areas ranging from information systems and finance to data mining.
-Note that non-engineering students need to apply to take this minor.

 - Wharton Statistics and Data Science Minor.
 Relative to the College Data Science & Analytics minor, this course of study emphasizes classical probability theory and statistics, along with their mathematical underpinnings.